Electronic Mail (VII.A.1)

 - Alteration of source or destination address of e-mail.

-- Use of e-mail for commercial or private business purposes that have not been approved on Purdue University Form 32a.
+- Use of e-mail for commercial or private business purposes that have not been approved on the Conflict of Interest Disclosure Statement.

 - Use of e-mail for organized political activity or political solicitation.

-- Use of e-mail to harass or threaten other individuals.
+- Use of e-mail to harass or threaten others or threaten to cause physical harm or damage to property.

 Public Record and Privacy: